kwladyka/cto-wladyka-eu/content/md/posts/2021/best-devops-choices/index.md

 **What about infrastructure as a code?**

 This is a great idea.
 I am totally for it.
 Unfortunately so far with such simple infrastructure as I prefer I found it more frustrating, than helpful.
 I realized I love idea how it can work, but hate how it really works.
 I found tools like *Terraform* or *Google Cloud Deployment Manager* having not fully covered integrations and a few but very frustrating issues.
 I will definitely back to the topic.
 Maybe it works better today, than last time when I checked.
 I hope so.
 Today I use it partially.

+**What about external API tools tests like Postman for automated tests?**

+Don't use them.
+A few real examples of Postman issues:

+- UI limits feedback readability why something failed.
+People copy and paste complex HTTP response to editor to parse it in readable way.
+- People have to learn and maintenance additional tools.
+You need to increase your team size about people with Postman experience.
+- People have different version of Postman on they computers and this sometimes make tests not work, because of breaking changes in new versions.
+- Rewrite part of the code, because of new ver.
+Postman is out and there are breaking changes.
+- bugs in this tools, for example Postman have all the time bug about cache IP for domains.
+This is the issue when you use VPN, which change the IP of the domain.
+If you run tests before connect to VPN Postman will cache IP.
+Then you connect to VPN and there is a new IP, but Postman will still use the old one.
+For Postman team this bug is very low priority, because it is rare use case and they do nothing to fix it for years.
+Unfortunately it was the case in my work and we had to deal with it.
+We spent days to debug why Postman tests fail for random people in random situations.

+This are things which we have to deal all the time with all kind of dedicated User Interface tools for tests.
+Personally I recommend to write tests in your core coding language.
+In my case it is *Clojure* coding language.
+I prefer to make a separate tests which I run external in docker image to make HTTP requests and verify responses.
+Then I am sure software work on stating / production.
+Tests can be written in the same project or as a separate one for complex requests between many services.

+In that way I keep things simple, stable and narrow scope of the skills I need.
+I can code great tests easy, because I use my core language - the same which I use to develop software which I want to test.
+Writing tests in your core language is a pleasure versus writhing them in frustrating limited tools, which you are not truly interested in to be an expert.
+Also in my opinion dedicate tests for command line instead of UI is much more powerful.